-2. Union dues deduction agreements signed in jurisdictions that required agency fees to be paid by non-union members before the Supreme Court's decision in Janus are no longer enforceable because employees who signed such agreements could not have waived their right to not join or pay a union freely because the Supreme Court had not yet recognized that right.
-Such employees must be freely given the choice either to join the union or not to join the union without paying agency fees to subsidize union advocacy.

-3. Plaintiff, Thomas Few, is a special education teacher employed by Defendant Los Angeles Unified School District ("LAUSD").
-Prior to the Supreme Court's decision in Janus on June 27, 2018, Mr. Few was a union member of Defendant United Teachers of Los Angeles ("UTLA").

-4. UTLA is violating Mr. Few's First Amendment rights to free speech and freedom of association by refusing to allow him to withdraw his membership and by continuing to charge him union dues based solely on a union card Mr. Few signed before the Janus decision, which is now unenforceable.

-5. LAUSD is violating Mr. Few's First Amendment rights to free speech and freedom of association by continuing to withhold union dues from his paycheck, and, on information and belief, is transmitting those funds to Defendant UTLA, despite not having received freely given affirmative consent from Mr. Few to do so.

-6. The State of California is violating Mr. Few's First Amendment rights to free speech and freedom of association through its laws that authorize public schools to require employees to associate with labor unions and to require that those unions be the "exclusive representative" of all employees.
+- 2. Union dues deduction agreements signed in jurisdictions that required agency fees to be paid by non-union members before the Supreme Court's decision in Janus are no longer enforceable because employees who signed such agreements could not have waived their right to not join or pay a union freely because the Supreme Court had not yet recognized that right.
+Such employees must be freely given the choice either to join the union or not to join the union without paying agency fees to subsidize union advocacy. - 3.
+Plaintiff, Thomas Few, is a special education teacher employed by the Los Angeles Unified School District ("LAUSD").
+Prior to the Supreme Court's decision in Janus on June 27, 2018, Mr. Few was a union member of Defendant United Teachers of Los Angeles ("UTLA"). - 4.
+UTLA is violating Mr. Few's First Amendment rights to free speech and freedom of association by refusing to allow him to withdraw his membership and by continuing to charge him union dues based solely on a union card Mr. Few signed before the Janus decision, which is now unenforceable. - 5.
+Defendant LAUSD Superintendent Austin Beutner ("Superintendent Beutner") is violating Mr. Few's First Amendment rights to free speech and freedom of association by continuing to withhold union dues from his paycheck, and, on information and belief, is transmitting those funds to Defendant UTLA, despite not having received freely given affirmative consent from Mr. Few to do so. - 6.
+The State of California is violating Mr. Few's First Amendment rights to free speech and freedom of association through its laws that authorize public schools to require employees to associate with labor unions and to require that those unions be the "exclusive representative" of all employees.
 Cal.
 Gov't Code §§ 3543, 3543.1.
-Case 2:18-cv-09531-DDP-JEM Document 1 Filed 11/09/18 Page 3 of 13 Page ID #:3